-Refined grains have been shown to increase your risk for heart disease, according to a September 2019 clinician's guide published in Mayo Clinic Proceedings: Innovations, Quality, and Outcomes.
+Refined grains have been shown to raise your risk for heart disease, according to a September 2019 report in Mayo Clinic Proceedings: Innovations, Quality, and Outcomes.

-This doesn't mean you have to cut white rice and bagels completely.
-To get fiber and gain all the heart-healthy benefits, simply make half of the grains you eat every day whole grains.
+This doesn't mean you have to cut white rice and pasta completely.
+To get fiber and gain all the heart-healthy benefits, simply make sure half of the grains you eat every day come from sources of whole grains.